RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 ![](/assets/emdr3.png)

-If you plan to use eye movements, either alone or with sound, ensure Eye movement button, <i class="fa fa-arrows-h"></i>, is pressed:
+If you plan to use eye movements, either alone or with sound, ensure that the Eye movement button, <i class="fa fa-arrows-h"></i>, is pressed:

 ![](/assets/emdr5.png)